denisk20/libgdx-dagger2/README.md

 ## Things that has been modified comparing to stock libGDX project:

 1. Dagger 2 dependency has been introduced in `build.gradle`:

- a. `apt` plugin has been added to build classpath - this is needed to be able to avoid including `dagger-compiler` dependency as `compile`, thus, packaging `dagger-compiler` into the game.
+  * `apt` plugin has been added to build classpath - this is needed to be able to avoid including `dagger-compiler` dependency as `compile`, thus, packaging `dagger-compiler` into the game.
 ```
   buildscript {
     ...